I Marie Kondo'd My Huge Wardrobe & It Seriously Changed My Life

 A Netflix binge isn't meant to be productive.
 Entertaining, sure.
 Relaxing, most definitely.
 But 10 episodes deep into The Office, I'm not exactly learning many life lessons (besides maybe: whatever Michael Scott does, do the opposite).
-But, over the weekend I found myself tuning into Tidying Up With Marie Kondo, the streaming giant's latest hit series.
+But, over the weekend I found myself tuning back into Tidying Up With Marie Kondo, the streaming giant's hit series.
 The show follows organizational expert and author Marie Kondo as she visits the homes of American families, teaching them her tricks for tidying up and emotionally lifting them in the process.
 Though other shows like Queer Eye, Fixer Upper, and even The Great British Bake Off have entertained me, they've never made me want to get up off the couch and tackle recessed lighting or petit fours.
 But I wanted to try Marie Kondo's tips before Netflix auto-played the second episode.

 Marie approaches cleaning and de-cluttering in a kind way.
 At the start of each episode she takes a quiet moment to take in a home's energy.
 She has her clients thank each piece they get rid of for its contribution in their lives.
 It's not exactly inherent to tackle de-cluttering with such a level of emotion — for me, it's usually about the logistics of simply not having enough space.
 But, Marie's thoughtfulness helped me to reexamine pieces I was holding on to solely for emotional reasons.
 Was I keeping a past NYE dress because I still actually want to wear it?
 Or because I remember how much fun I had that night?
 The answer was as you'd guess: the latter.